MattechLab/monalisa/docs/rst/2-3-4_binning_cardiac.rst

       :align: center
       :alt: cardiac_binning_07

-   Still on the left pannel, in the lower line of buttons, on the right, press the "<<<" button to decrese the value of the maximum frequency of the filter.
+   Still on the left panel, in the lower line of buttons, on the right, press the "<<<" button to decrease the value of the maximum frequency of the filter.
 You may have to press many times until the effect appears on the displayed range of frequencies.
 You can also use the buttons "<<" and "<" to be more precise.
-Try to identify the peak arround the base frequency of the cardiac signal, and create a lowpass filter that include that peak.
-Then increase the minimum frequency of the filter to make it bandpass, so that only the frequencies arround the base frequency of the cardiac signal are accepted by the filter.
+Try to identify the peak around the base frequency of the cardiac signal, and create a lowpass filter that include that peak.
+Then increase the minimum frequency of the filter to make it bandpass, so that only the frequencies around the base frequency of the cardiac signal are accepted by the filter.
 Here is an example:

    .. image:: ../images/cardiac_binning/cardiac_binning_08.png